-Now we are getting comments about being lab rats in the media, which are going to be exacerbated when it comes out that after the boil water order, there were chemicals in the water that exceeded health-based water quality standards.
+boil water order, there were chemicals in the water that exceeded health-based water quality standards.
 I think we should ask the EM to consider coming back to the Detroit system in full or in part as an interim solution to both the quality, and now the financial, problems that the current solution is causing.

-Brader's email was addressed to Dennis Muchmore, Governor Snyder's Chief of Staff, Michael Gadola, the Governor's Legal Counsel and Jarrod Agen, the Governor's Communications Director.
+- 149. Brader's email was addressed to Dennis Muchmore, Governor Snyder's Chief of Staff, Michael Gadola, the Governor's Legal Counsel and Jarrod Agen, the Governor's Communications Director.
 Brader also noted that she intentionally did not distribute her email to officials at MDEQ to keep the communication secret and hidden under the Freedom of Information Act.
-But she noted that she had been in touch with MDEQ officials to brief Flint's Emergency Manager "directly on the water quality issues."

-- 181. Richard Baird, Governor Snyder's "Transformation Manager" and close confidant, who also received a copy of Brader's email, was then present for a conference call with Earley during which Earley rejected the idea of returning to the Detroit Water & Sewer Department. - 182.
+But she noted that she had been in touch with MDEQ officials to brief Flint's Emergency Manager "directly on the water quality issues." - 150.
+Richard Baird, Governor Snyder's "Transformation Manager" and close confidant, who also received a copy of Brader's email, was then present for a conference call with Earley during which Earley rejected the idea of returning to the Detroit Water & Sewer Department. - 151.
 The following day, Governor Snyder's Legal Counsel Michael Gadola issued a more frank assessment of the health issues associated with using the Flint River as the drinking water source for the population of Flint calling its use "downright scary."
-Gadola advised that, "[t]hey should try to get back on the Detroit system as a stopgap ASAP before this thing gets too far out of control." - 183.
-On December 31, 2014, the first round of lead monitoring showed results exceeding the Lead and Copper Rule's action levels for lead, 15 parts per billion.
-Worse yet, these samples were not drawn from the highest risk homes as required by the Lead and Copper Rule.
+Gadola advised that, "[t]hey should try to get back on the Detroit system as a stopgap ASAP before this thing gets too far out of control." - 152.
+On October 17, 2014, Flint officials became aware of the threat of